lsrcz/grisette/README.md

 impredicative types, may fail to resolve some constraints.
 You may need to provide additional constraints in your code to help the compiler.

+### `AsKey1` wrapper for `Union`

+To use term equality based comparison for `Union`, we may use the `AsKey1` wrapper.
+For the same reason as unified interfaces, it cannot be used with GHC 9.0 or earlier.

 ## Citing Grisette

 If you use Grisette in your research, please use the following bibtex entry: